lindseypgill/hdoc-guide/hdoc-guide/getting-started/simple-edits.md

 You will notice that the Markdown content can be previewed in GitHub.
 While the content is rendered, and while both GitHub and Hornbill Docs support Markdown, both systems only support the basic CommonMark specification, so features such a this info panel for example, will not appear on GitHub but will appear on Hornbill Docs when published.
 :::

-Thats it, your pull request has been submitted to the Hornbill Docs team and they will review and accept/reject in due course.
+Thats it, your pull requests have been submitted to the Hornbill Docs team and they will review and accept/reject in due course.